-Rsync is a fast and versatile command line utility that synchronizes files and folders between two locations over a remote shell, or from/to a remote rsync daemon.
-It provides fast incremental file transfer by transferring only the differences between the source and the destination locations.
+rsync is a fast and versatile command-line utility for synchronizing files and directories between two locations over a remote shell, or from/to a remote Rsync daemon.
+It provides fast incremental file transfer by transferring only the differences between the source and the destination.

-In this tutorial, we will show you how to use rsync through practical examples and detailed explanations of the most common rsync options.
+rsync through practical examples and detailed explanations of the most common

 Install Rsync on Ubuntu and Debian

 rsync command, let’s start by reviewing the basic syntax.

 Local to Local: rsync [OPTION]...
 [SRC]...
 DEST Local to Remote: rsync [OPTION]...
 [SRC]...
 [USER@]HOST:DEST Remote to Local: rsync [OPTION]...
 [USER@]HOST:SRC...
 [DEST]